priyankav89/Note-taker/README.md

 ##INSTALLATION

-npm i or npm install express is installed before testing the code in the local server.
+1. npm i or npm install express is installed before testing the code in the local server.

+2. Heroku is installed to deploy the webpage .

 ##USAGE